d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 ### Storage on the GPU

 There are several ways to store an `ndarray` on the GPU.
 For example, we can specify a storage device with the `ctx` parameter when creating an `ndarray`.
-Next, we create the `ndarray` variable `a` on `gpu(0)`.
-Notice that when printing `a`, the device information becomes `@gpu(0)`.
+Next, we create the `ndarray` variable `x` on `gpu(0)`.
+Notice that when printing `x`, the device information becomes `@gpu(0)`.
 The `ndarray` created on a GPU only consumes the memory of this GPU.
 We can use the `nvidia-smi` command to view GPU memory usage.
 In general, we need to make sure we do not create data that exceeds the GPU memory limit.

 ```{.python .input  n=5}
 x = np.ones((2, 3), ctx=try_gpu())